rikosintie/Discovery/docs/Helper-scripts.md

 }
 ```

-The Mac Address is used for the key, the IP Address for the value.
+The Mac Address is used for the key since MACs are unique, the IP Address is used for the value.
 It saves the data to hostname-Mac2IP.json in the data folder.

 - procurve-macaddr.py - Matches the Mac address in the hostname-Mac2IP.json file to the mac address in the hostname-mac-address.txt file.